JonathanDeLeon/WWU-CS/README.md

 ### Installing

-All you need to do to run this project is to run the docker build SH script
+All you need to do to run this project is to run the docker build SH script.

 ```
 ./docker-build.sh -b
 ```

-To run without rebuilding the image, run without the -b flag.
+* The `-b` flag rebuilds the image.
+This needs done only when the dockerfile is changed.

+* To remove the current container and run a new one, run with the `-r` flag
+	* WARNING: This will delete your current instance of the container.
+You will lose all changes you've made to the container.

+* After the initial running of the command above, the most common use case will be with both the `-r` and `-b` flags.

 ```
-./docker-build.sh
+./docker-build.sh -r -b
 ```

-### Running
+### Usage

 To enter the container, run the command: